 Lijuan Wang received her BEng degree in Computer Science and Technology from Qiqihar University, Heilongjiang, China in 2010 and her PhD degree in Measurement and Automation from North China Electric Power University (NCEPU), Beijing, China in 2014.
 She subsequently obtained a second PhD degree in Electronic Engineering from the University of Kent, Canterbury, UK in 2017.
 After that she worked at the University of Teesside as a Lecturer in Instrumentation and Control Engineering.
 Since June 2018 she has been a Lecturer in Electronic Engineering at the University of Kent.

-Her main areas of expertise include electrostatic sensing, multiphase flow measurement, condition monitoring of mechanical systems, sensors and instrumentation systems, data analysis and soft computing.
+Her main areas of expertise include multiphase flow measurement, condition monitoring of mechanical systems, computational modelling (FEM, CFD), electrostatic sensing, hyperspectral imaging and machine learning.

 Current Teaching Commitments

 - EL311 First Year Engineering Applications Project (project supervision)

 - EL562 Engineering Group Project (computer interfacing and project supervision)